kestred/philomath/notes.md

 Decisions:
  * bool
  * byte
  * int i8 i16 i32 i64
  * uint u8 u16 u32 u64
- * real r32 r64
+ * float f32 f64
- * text rune
+ * text char
+ * empty

 Reasoning:
  * Concise names are less to type
- * Built-in types are easy to learn and remember
+ * A smallish set of built-in types should be easy to learn and remember
- * Integer types i8, u16, etc are less ambiguous than char, short, etc
+ * Integer types i8, u16, etc are less ambiguous than short, long etc
- * Real is explicitly not "float" to prevent seasoned programmers from accidently assuming 32-bit (see decision [3])
- * Real is more intuitive to students than real
- * Real is a little shorter than real
- * Text is explicitly not "string" to prevent seasoned programmers from accidently assuming null-termination or 8-bit characters
- * Text is more intuitive to students than string
- * Text is a little shorter than string
+ * Text should be more intuitive to students than string Text is a little shorter than string
- * Rune is explicitly not "char" to prevent seasoned programmers from accidently assuming an 8-bit integer
- * Names are lower case because these should be most familiar for int, bool, etc to seasoned programmers and there is no compelling reason to change those names
+ * Names are lower case because these should be most familiar for int, bool, etc to seasoned programmers and there has not yet been a compelling reason to change those names
- * Types are all lower case because lower-case characters catch less attention and types are typically less important to a reader (users generally prefer that they be can elided and inferred)
+ * Types are all lower case because lower-case characters catch less attention and types are typically less important to a reader (users generally prefer that they be can elided and are inferred) Furitively...
+I just can't get used to I8, U32, F64, etc
+ * Empty will be the type with 0-byte size
+   Empty over null/nil/etc, because null values are intuitively machine word size Empty over blank/none/etc because it maps easily from set notation in mathematics

 Concerns:
- * Using an unusual name for string is very uncommon and may be hard to switch to from other languages using "string"
+ * Using an unusual name for string seems fairly uncommon and may be hard to switch to from other languages using "string"

+Alternatives:
+ * Considered real over float, but decided on float because:
+     Assembly instructions all work with "floating-point" values If a programmer can accept 64-bit int and uint, they can accept 64-bit float I didn't get used to using real that quickly (real can feel ambiguous)
+ * Considered using rune over char, but decided on char because:
- * Char is more intuitive to students than rune
+     Similar to int/uint/float, unicode char should be easy to get used to Using "unicode" or "codepoint" is too long, and "code" is too confusing Char sould be more intuitive to students than rune

 ### [5] Line comments
 Decisions: